EvgeniyGeraskin/SWapi_TEST/README.md

 - Script start_tests.sh is used to run tests and generate Allure report.

 ## TASK 11:
-It was an abstract task: to suggest and implement any other meaningful and suitable tests for "get /people" request.
+It was an abstract task: try to suggest and implement any other meaningful and suitable tests for "get /people" request.
 I suggest and implement the following tests:
 - Test which check that every page contain 10 people objects except the last page (the last page may contain <= 10 people objects).
 - Test which check that max person ID for /people/:id/ request = "count" field + 1 from http://swapi.dev/api/people/ request.
 - Test which check that every "next" and "previous" fields from http://swapi.dev/api/people/?page=... request matches the pattern http://swapi.dev/api/people/?page=<number> or null.